hakai-here/Pyosint/README.md

 The project is still in development and will be added with additional functionality.<br>Happy to hear suggestions for improvement.

+<h2>License</h2>
+Pyosint is licensed under the GNU GPL license. take a look at the <a href="https://github.com/d8rkmind/PyOsint/blob/main/LICENSE">LICENSE</a>

 <h3>Update informations</h3>